gardener/gardener/docs/proposals/20-ha-control-planes.md

 _Observations:_
 * Downloaded dump file is around 607 MiB.
 * Leader `etcd-main-2` to `etcd-client` max egress ~222B/s.
-* Etcd intra cluster network traffic remains same, observed there is no change in network traffic pattern.
+* etcd intra cluster network traffic remains same, observed that there is no change in the network traffic pattern.

 </details>